 Bookmarking: a home away from home

-While some of us are totally fine with this state of affairs, most still long for some order in the chaos.
+While some of us are fine with this situation, most still long for some order in the chaos.
 They want a place to gather, organize and browse the valuable information they’ve discovered.
 A place of peace and quiet in an ever-changing sea of information.
 But they also want to be able to quickly retrieve a link, a document, a recipe even to recommend it to a friend or colleague.
 Enter the second wave of social bookmarking sites.

-This second generation of social bookmarking sites no longer follows by the playbook of venture capitalits and big companies.
+This second generation of social bookmarking sites no longer follows by the playbook of the venture capitalist and big company.
 They are user-centric and truly offer a home away from home: a start page you can freely change or organize to make it reflect your take on what’s important and relevant.
 And a place you like to bring others to, to share information and to get inspired.

 More than just a list of bookmarks

 The heart of any bookmarking site remains the collection of links worth remembering.
 These bookmarks might be searchable, displayed with or without icons or favicons, simply listed or annotated with metadata, may be commented upon, or shared directly.
 But the second wave of social bookmarking services makes it more personal and adds productivity features.

 Some bookmark managers provide an automated check of the viability of the link (e.g. a broken link checker).
 Such checks help to keep bookmark collections current and prevent loss of valuable information.
 Others have the possibility to suggest sites like the ones you’ve bookmarked.
 Or they might offer background information about your favorite links.